 We are a member of the Finnish Early Childhood Education Association.

-Our Co-Founder, Dr Jonna Kangas has for years been a Board member of the Association and takes an active part in the discussion and development of the sector in Finland.
+Our Co-Founder, Dr Jonna Kangas has been a Board member of the Association for years and takes an active part in the discussion and development of the sector in Finland.

 Finland-Vietnam Innovation Partnership Programme Participation

 We were selected for both rounds of the Finland-Vietnam Partnership Programme 2017–2018 to introduce the most impactful and innovative solutions from the two countries.

 The latest important considerations about early childhood education policies and practices internationally.

 Is play the practice of education or merely the activity of children during their recess time?
 What is the meaning of play in education legislation and binding documents and how does it shape the emerging curriculum of early childhood education?

 The Essence of Play

 Why is early childhood education interesting for politicians, researchers, parents and scientists?
 The answer lies around concepts of learning through play!
 FinlandWay promotes the power of play, which allows children to learn to regulate their behaviour, building the basis for later learning.
 Read Dr. Joanna’s recent blog from the pages of the National Board of Education of Finland.